-I am the recipient of the 2016 Roger Needham PhD Award for the best PhD thesis in computer systems in Europe and the 2016 Patrick Denantes Memorial Prize for best PhD thesis in the Department of Information and Communication Sciences at EPFL.
-I am one of the recipients of the VMware 2014-2015 Graduate Fellowship.
+I am the recipient of an NSF CAREER award, a Microsoft Research Faculty Fellowship, an Intel Rising Star Award, a VMware Early Career Faculty Grant, a Google Faculty Award, and multiple Google and Intel Awards.
+I received the 2016 Roger Needham PhD Award for the best PhD thesis in computer systems in Europe and the 2016 Patrick Denantes Memorial Prize for best PhD thesis in the Department of Information and Communication Sciences at EPFL.
+Previously, I was a researcher in the Systems and Networking Group at Microsoft Research Cambridge.
+I also held roles at Intel, VMware and Siemens.
 More details can be found in my CV.

 I work/worked with the following team of outstanding and inspiring people.